 Jesus wants you to let yourself be abused (“turn the other cheek” – Matthew 5:39) and even to rejoice in being abused (“blessed are you when they persecute you” – Matthew 5:11).
 Using victimhood as a means of morally elevating oneself above others is a well-known tactic among modern liberals (“Black Lives Matter”, for example); it is also one of the foremost strategies used by Jews throughout history (and exploited to the full in the enormous hoax called the “Holocaust”).

 Jesus wants you to disadvantage yourself by giving more than necessary.
-In 5:40-41, Jesus says “if someone wants to sue you and take your tunic, let him have your cloak as well; and if someone forces you to go one mile, go with him two”.
+In Matthew 5:40-41, Jesus says “if someone wants to sue you and take your tunic, let him have your cloak as well; and if someone forces you to go one mile, go with him two”.
 Note the terms “sue” and “forces”, both of which suggest coercion or compulsion.
 This clearly means that people should allow others to coerce or compel them to do what they don’t want to do, which effectively encourages wrongdoers rather than opposing them.

 Jesus is an arrogant hypocrite (John 12:1-8)